Types of Personal Hygiene

 How to Follow a Healthy Personal Hygiene Routine?

-Creating a hygiene routine is the easiest way to solve the hygiene problem and stay safe during the ongoing pandemic.
+Creating a hygiene routine is the easiest way to protect yourself and stay safe from infections and diseases.

 Small habits, like a 20-second hand wash routine, or keeping your workplace shoes out can protect you from diseases.